revathikumar83/travelapp/README.md

 "start": "npm run client-prod && npm run server-prod",

 following which, in the browser, go to http://localhost:3000/ to recieve the application.
 To run this app, the server must be actioned through, 'npm run start', not through the index.js server directory as this will omit the api key.
-Then an instance of webpack must be run in the terminal, upon doing so the application should open within a browzer window. uSE, 'Webpack build-dev' to access the development build or, 'Webpack build-prod' t oaccess the finished production application.
+Then an instance of webpack must be run in the terminal, upon doing so the application should open within a browzer window. use, 'Webpack build-dev' to access the development build or, 'Webpack build-prod' t oaccess the finished production application.

 npm run start (to instance the server)